 About SwissTropicals LLC

 Greetings and thank you for visiting SwissTropicals.
+I am Stephan M. Tanner, the owner of this company.
 The beginning of the SwissTropicals Limited Liability Company in 2006 has a simple explanation.
 Back in Europe during the 1990s, I had used Poret® brand aquarium foam for many years.
 Initially, I brought small volumes with my luggage to the States to build my first small fishroom in Ohio.
 But in 2006, my fishroom with over 60 tanks needed a lot more filter foam for the tried and tested HMF method.
 After failing to find a local source, I started importing the foam directly from the manufacturer, which among others supplies Eheim & Oase.
 I formed a company and SwissTropicals, LLC was born.
 Being Swiss-American, I expect things to work well, last long, and are simple to use: simplicity that works!

 In 2012, we moved to Rochester, Minnesota.
 It is not as cold here as you may think, really!
 Seriously, the summers and falls are just perfect and in the winter, I hide in the fishroom anyway.
 I have since completely focused on expanding my company and becoming more engaged in the aquatic scene.